-As the 70’s approached I began to lose my uncles right into the 80’s and 90’s.
+As the 70’s approached, I began to lose my uncles, my father’s brothers, right into the 80’s and 90’s.
 These were all sad events in my life.
 I lost my grandmother in the early 80’s and my godfather, Dr. Eugene Massy, then also, both while my parents were serving in the Peace Corps.
 These last two losses I considered to be the greatest at that time as they were the two people I was closest to, especially my Nana, who had been in my life since “my beginning“.
 I would mourn her quietly for many years.

 So it seems fitting that after the death of my husband Chuck, I would eventually put pen to paper and express my feelings of enduring loss, sorrow and the rebuilding of my life.
 Only this time, after having lived a full and rich life, I could now share my experiences, advice and wisdom with others.

-When I look at the trajectory of my life and the road that I’ve traveled, full of losses, pain, and silent grieving, I can see how I’ve arrived at this place.
+When I look at my life’s trajectory and the road that I’ve traveled, full of losses, pain, and silent grieving, I can see how I’ve arrived at this place.
 Now that I’ve felt the pain and endured the suffering, I feel free.

 This is the road that has led me home.